 - Assistant Professor Michael Menser gave a talk on “Using Participatory Budgeting to Promote Political Equality and Ecological Sustainability in the NYC Region” at Hofstra University (Hempstead, N.Y.) on Friday, March 8th.

-- Assistant Professor Michael Menser will be giving a talk on "The Participatory Metropolis: a Solidarity Economy Framework for Rebuilding After Hurricane Sandy" at Middlebury College (Middlebury, Vt.) on Feb.
-28.
+- Assistant Professor Michael Menser will be giving a talk on "The Participatory Metropolis: a Solidarity Economy Framework for Rebuilding After Hurricane Sandy" at Middlebury College (Middlebury, Vt.) on Thursday, February 28th.

-- Visiting Professor Sheldon Krimsky will participate in a debate on genetically engineered babies, as part of the Intelligence^2 debate series, taking place on Feb.
-13.
+- Visiting Professor Sheldon Krimsky will participate in a debate on genetically engineered babies, as part of the Intelligence^2 debate series, taking place on Wednesday, February 13th.